grasool/prostheticClinic/README.md

 this WiFi chip cannot connect to Rowan WiFis (can probably connect to IoT engineering network but solution used was easier).

+### MYO Band
+On any computers using scripts which get data from MYO band, MyoConnect will be need to be installed.
+This essentially makes a "hub" object within python which is where data is retrieved from.
+MyoConnect is only for Windows but there is a Linux alternative called PyoConnect.

 ##### LOGIN CREDENTIALS
 - Username: pi
 - Password: rowanclinic